 Func Code Assigns any of the function codes to the address range.

-It's only necessary to specify a function code other than X when mapping overlapping address ranges for different memory spaces.
-When mapping overlapping ranges, you can only select function codes that haven't already been selected for previously mapped ranges.
+It is only necessary to specify a function code other than X (any function code) when mapping overlapping address ranges for different memory spaces.
+When mapping overlapping ranges, you can only select function codes that have not already been used for other members in the set of overlapping addresses.